-Covered Put Formula
+Covered Put Calculator

 A covered put combines short stock with a short put.
 Upside risk remains unlimited from the short stock.